usnistgov/FIPS201/_FIPS201/frontend.md

 consecutive failed activation attempts may vary by activation mechanism.

 The PIN should not be easily guessable or otherwise individually identifiable in nature (e.g., part of a Social Security Number, phone number).
-The required PIN length shall be a minimum of six digits.
+The PIN shall be a minimum of six digits in length.
+The PIV Card shall compare the chosen PIN against a list of at least 10 commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the user.

 ### 4.3.2 Activation by Card Management System